Super-Suppression of Long Phonon Mean-Free-Paths in Nano-engineered Si due to Heat Current Anticorrelations: Results and Discussion

+where $\mathbf{J}(t)$ is the total instantaneous heat flux at time $t$, in the volume of the material, $V$, at temperature $T$.
+The heat current autocorrelation function (HCACF), $\left\langle \mathbf{J}(t) \otimes \mathbf{J}(t+\tau)\right \rangle$, is the time-averaged dyadic of the heat fluxes an interval $\tau$ apart -- it measures the size and longevity of thermal fluctuations in the heat flux of a system in equilibrium.

-The total instantaneous heat flux that appears in Eq.~\ref{eq:kappa_GK} is the sum of the instantaneous heat flux fluctuations from all phonon modes as:
+The GK approach and the evaluation of the HCACF with MD is described in detail in SI Sec.~\ref{sec:computational-methods}, but here we derive an analytic expression for the HCACF in a bulk crystal.
+The total instantaneous heat flux that appears in Eq.~\eqref{eq:kappa_GK} is the sum of the instantaneous heat flux fluctuations from all phonon modes as:

-Here $n_{\mathbf{k}p}(t)$ and $\left\langle n_{\mathbf{k}p} \right\rangle$ are the instantaneous and average occupancy of the phonon mode with wavevector $\mathbf{k}$ and polarization $p$.
+Here $n_{\mathbf{k}p}(t)$ and $\left\langle n_{\mathbf{k}p} \right\rangle$ are the instantaneous and average occupancy of the phonon mode with wave vector $\mathbf{k}$ and polarization $p$.
 The terms $\omega_{\mathbf{k}p}$ and $\mathbf{v}_{\mathbf{k}p}$ are the mode's angular frequency and group velocity.
-If the occupancy fluctuations in one mode are uncorrelated with the fluctuations in the other modes, it is shown in Appendix~\ref{sec:apndx-theory-bulk-conductivity} that the total HCACF can be written as the sum of the occupancy auto-correlation function for each mode individually as:
+If the occupancy fluctuations in one mode are uncorrelated with the fluctuations in the other modes, it is shown in Appx.~\ref{sec:apndx-theory-bulk-conductivity} that the total HCACF can be written as the sum of the occupancy auto-correlation function for each mode individually as:

-where the shorthand notation $\mathbf{v}^2_{\mathbf{k}p} = \left(\mathbf{v}_{\mathbf{k}p} \otimes \mathbf{\nu}_{\mathbf{k}p} \right)$ has been used for the tensor product of the group velocity.
+where the shorthand notation $\mathbf{v}^2_{\mathbf{k}p} = \left(\mathbf{v}_{\mathbf{k}p} \otimes \mathbf{v}_{\mathbf{k}p} \right)$ has been used for the tensor product of the group velocity.

-In the envisioned model, the occupancy $n_{\mathbf{k}p}(t)$ of a phonon mode will be a random stepped function in time as shown in Fig.~\ref{fig:stochastic-model-bulk}(a).
+The occupancy $n_{\mathbf{k}p}(t)$ of a phonon mode will be a random stepped function in time as shown in Fig.~\ref{fig:stochastic-model-bulk}(a).
 The phonon mode holds a constant excitation for a random interval $\theta$ between anharmonic interactions with other phonon modes, which lead to scattering and a reset of the mode’s excitation.
-Here it is worth clarifying the nomenclature used for the three different quantities that have dimensions of time.
-The letter $t$ is used to denote a point in time (clock time), whereas the correlation time, which is the interval or delay between two points in times is denoted with $\tau$.
+It is worth clarifying here that the nomenclature used for the three different quantities have dimensions of time.
+The letter $t$ is used to denote a point in time (clock time), whereas the correlation time, which is the interval or delay between two points in time is denoted with $\tau$.
 The lifetime of an individual phonon is denoted by the symbol $\theta$, and the average lifetime of all phonons by $\overline{\theta}$.

 At any time $t$ the probability of finding the mode in the $\mathrm{n^{th}}$ state of occupancy where $P_n$ is the probability distribution for the canonical ensemble, is: